What’s A Manager To Do?

 Change the way the work works: Change the way the work works (the system) and behaviour change comes for free.
 Mindful of the Number Three Rule, you might like to consider the consequences of involving people (i.e. the workforce) in deciding how the work works, what to change and what to change to.

 Change the environment: Change the physical environment (office layout, office spaces, furniture, seating arrangements, etc.).
 Change the places work is done.
 Change the hours.
 Change the nature of the social – and employment – contract.
 Change the tools.
 Again mindful of the Number Three Rule, you might like to consider the consequences of involving people in deciding how they’d like their environment(s) – in the broadest sense, as describe here – to be.

 Explore folks’ theories of change: Everyone has different assumptions about how change happens, what’s possible, what works and what doesn’t, how people respond to change, how to effect change, and so on.
 Most times, these assumptions go unexplored and untested.
 Consequently, finding a consensus on how to change, a consensus which folks can share and buy into, rarely happens.

-Change the facts: No, not a plea for revisionism – but you can gather data where none existed before.
+Change the facts: No, not a plea for fake news – but you can gather data where none existed before.
 Share data.
 Make things visible.
 Give people information – and support them in collecting their own – where there has been little or none before.
 Choose which facts to focus on.